Tips Bulletin

 DIY Poison Ivy Killer for Stand-Alone Poison Ivy

-If you have a cluster of poison ivy, poison oak, or poison sumac, you can follow this industrious recipe to kill the plants.
-Only use this if there are not any plants you want to save nearby, as enough of this could potentially destroy any plant.
+If you have a cluster of poison ivy, poison oak, or poison sumac, you can follow this industrious recipe to kill Creeping Charlie naturally, too.
+Only use this if there are no plants you want to save nearby, as enough of this could potentially destroy any plant.

 Pour the salt into the water and stir until fully dissolved.
 Then, add the dish soap.
 Pour the mixture into a spray bottle and spray the homemade poison ivy killer onto the leaves of the plants.